Jumpercables/TIL/esri/gdb-items.md

 AND i.definition = d.sde_xml_id;
 ```

-The following is an example of the outout of the above `sql`.
+The following is an example of the output of the above `sql`.

 Name                       | Alias Name
 :------------------------- | :---------------------------